0xx0d4y/Ransomware-Groups-Statistics-Extractor/README.md

 # To-Do

 - In the future, I intend to add other integration options with APIs from other platforms that provide information about the activities of Ransomware Groups.
+- Collect general information about the activities of Ransomware groups.
+    - Option to collect which countries are most affected each month.
+    - Option to collect which industries are most affected each month.